-The city of about 20,000 people relies on small and medium-sized energy contractors to bring in jobs and social investments, she said.
+The city of about 20,000 people relies on small and medium-d energy contractors to bring in jobs and social investments, she said.

 Ackerman said she worries the B.C. government's handling of the Kinder Morgan Trans Mountain pipeline expansion could deter or drive away some of those contractors.

 "This really does impact our ability to grow in a sustainable way because although we are predominantly natural gas, people do put oil and gas together when they make decisions," Ackerman said.

 "It concerns us that there is this battle going on between the two provinces," she added.

 "This should not be a battle of the provinces, and because it is a battle of the provinces, the municipal governments get attached to that back and forth."

 Municipalities in the B.C.
 Peace region are jurisdictionally British Columbian, Ackerman said, but are culturally, economically and geographically attached to Alberta.